hhzl/Cuis-Add-Ons/UnicodeNotes.md

       'abc àè€ αβγ'

 which are the UTF8 bytes.
+Again here in this UnicodeNotes.md file this appears correctly whereas in the Cuis image it does not.

 Note: #utf8ToISO8859s15 is only used by the clipboard.